June 11-30 or July 16-August 4, 2017

 This institute combines traditional undergraduate class and lab curriculum with organized field trips, guest lectures, and hands-on activities in order for students to gain valuable academic and career experience.
 The institute is divided into morning and afternoon sessions that include assigned readings, daily assignments, and a final project.

 Morning Session: Experience Engineering

-Begin your day in the classrooms and labs of the School of Engineering at Washington University.
-Your instructor will lead lectures, group discussions, labs, and other hands-on activities that give you an introduction to the various fields of engineering.
-This broad classroom experience is designed to prepare you for what it will be like to major in engineering, and answer questions such as "What field of engineering do I want to study?" and "What career opportunities are there in engineering?"
+Morning sessions consist of field trips, lectures, and small-group activities.
+Students explore St. Louis through the eyes of an engineer as they experience space travel at the James S. McDonnell Prologue Room at Boeing, discover advances in engineering and technology at The Cortex Innovation Community, and learn about biotechnology at Monsanto.
+Lectures and small-group activities give students introductions to the various fields of engineering and explore concepts such as innovation, entrepreneurship, and biomedical ethics.
+This broad classroom experience is designed to prepare students for what it will be like to major in engineering, and answer questions such as "What field of engineering do I want to study?" and "What career opportunities are there in engineering?"

 - Have an academic average of B+ or better.

 - As an international student, provide documentation of your ability to complete coursework in English (equivalent of a TOEFL score of 90).

 In order to apply to a High School Summer Institute, students must complete an online application, including three short essays, and submit the following supplemental information: